yagizeraslan/DeepSeek-Unity/README.md

 **Can't add component?**

-→ Make sure you dragged `DeepSeekSettings` into the prefab or scene object.
+→ Make sure you dragged `DeepSeekSettings.asset` into the DeepSeekChat.cs's Config field.

-**Meta file warnings?**

-→ Fixed by including `.meta` files in the UPM package (already handled ✅)

 **Streaming not working?**

-→ Some Unity versions may require extra coroutine-based handling.
-Coming soon.

-**Temporary compile errors after UniTask install?**

-→ Wait for Unity to recompile automatically, or press **Ctrl+R** to refresh scripts manually.
+→ Make sure you're on a platform that supports `DownloadHandlerScript` (Standalone or Editor).
+→ WebGL and iOS may have platform limitations for live SSE streams.

+**Seeing JSON parse warnings in streaming mode?**

+→ These are normal during SSE — they occur when the parser receives partial chunks.
+They're automatically skipped and won't affect the final output.

 ---